What CATCH Students Say

 Why now?
 I needed new skills so I could market myself towards new job opportunities.

-Before Edmonds CC: job search; earned a Bachelor's of Science in Psychology from the University of Pittsburgh
+Before Edmonds College: job search; earned a Bachelor's of Science in Psychology from the University of Pittsburgh

 Favorite class: Medical Terminology — it is like learning a sub-language in a language.
 I enjoyed breaking words down in order to understand complicated and hard to pronounce terms.